Main Street Iowa and the Iowa Economic Development Authority (IEDA) are proud to announce the availability of Main Street Iowa Challenge Grants.

 A state appropriation was made to the Iowa Economic Development Authority (IEDA) for the Main Street Iowa Program to assist participating cities improve the physical and economic health of their designated Main Street districts.
 This state appropriation will allow Main Street Iowa to offer matching Challenge Grants to participating communities for vertical infrastructure projects.

 A maximum of $925,000 in funds will be awarded to eligible applicants for bricks and mortar projects within designated Main Street Iowa districts.
-A map showing the 52 eligible Main Street Iowa programs is available at: http://www.iowaeconomicdevelopment.com/IDRC/MainStreetIowa
+A map showing eligible Main Street districts is available at: http://www.iowaeconomicdevelopment.com/IDRC/MainStreetIowa

 Each program may receive a single award from this funding round.
 Only one application per program is allowed.
 The local Main Street Iowa program MUST be the applicant on behalf of the local property owner(s) as the grant beneficiary.

-Main Street Iowa staff will review all applications for eligibility, project impact within the designated Main Street district, design appropriateness, innovation and utilization of the Iowa Green Streets Criteria.
+Main Street Iowa staff will review all applications for eligibility, project impact within the designated Main Street district, design appropriateness and innovation.
 Successful applicants will be notified in writing of the grant awards.

 All awarded projects must agree to provide Main Street Iowa with appropriate budgetary information and expenditures.
 Main Street Iowa also reserves the right to share this information, including before, during and after photographs of each project for educational and promotional purposes to further the mission of historic commercial district revitalization in the context of historic preservation.

-The PRIMARY goals of the MSI Challenge grant are:
+The PRIMARY goals of the FY 2021 MSI Challenge Grant are:

-a.
-Stimulate appropriate building rehab of significant commercial historic buildings in Main Street districts.
+- Stimulate appropriate building rehabilitation of historic commercial buildings in Main Street districts

-c.
-Create a positive climate for additional investment – public and private
+- Create a positive climate for additional district investment

 These goals will be achieved through: